svmiller/stevemisc/README.md

 library(modelr)
 # Note: the DV must be in the "new data".
 # It doesn't matter what value it is.
-# It just needs to be there.
+# It just needs to be there as a column.
 ESS9GB %>%
   data_grid(.model=M1, immigsent = 0,
             lrscale = c(min(lrscale, na.rm=T),